mridungeorge/Ai_Devop_Freshdesk/infra/README.md

-# DevCompass Infrastructure
+# DevOps Platform Infrastructure

-This directory contains all the infrastructure code for the DevCompass application, including:
+This directory contains all the infrastructure code for the DevOps Platform, including:

 - Docker Compose configuration
 - Kubernetes manifests